-Code mobility has recently received a lot of attention because of its wide application to fields ranging from ecommerce (e.g. looking for the lowest fare on many different sites) to data mining [7].
-Mobility can be implemented as a service provided by an operating system [22]; however this severely limits its usefulness in a heterogeneous environment such as the Internet.
-Another solution is to use a library which provides an application with all of the necessary features [1, 3, 12, 15, 19, 24, 28].
+Code mobility has recently received a lot of attention because of its wide application to fields ranging from e-commerce (e.g. looking for the lowest fare on many different sites) to data mining [6].
+Mobility can be implemented as a service provided by an operating system [14]; however this severely limits its usefulness in a heterogeneous environment such as the Internet.
+Another solution is to use a library which provides an application with all of the necessary features [1,3,8,9,11,16,18].

 Any mobility mechanism must first provide a way to migrate code from one host to another.
 It must also ensure that any communication posterior to a migration will not be impaired by it, namely that two objects should still be able to communicate even if one of them has migrated.
 Such a mechanism is referred to as a routing mechanism or even as a location mechanism since it often relies on the knowledge of the location of the objects to ensure communications.
-Location problems are not exclusive to code mobility.
-They can be encountered under different forms in many different networking areas, where the object to be located can either be fixed [20] or mobile as in wireless [25] and ad-hoc networks [5, 9, 13], or more recently in peer-to-peer networking that can be seen as a communal sharing of computer resources without a centralized authority [2, 8, 17, 26].

-In the more specific setting of code mobility, two location mechanisms are widely used: the first one uses a centralized (location) server which keeps track of the location of mobile objects, whereas the second one relies on special objects - called forwarders - whose role is to forward a message to the mobile object.
+Two location mechanisms are widely used: the first one uses a centralized (location) server which keeps track of the location of mobile objects, whereas the second one relies on special objects - called forwarders - whose role is to forward a message to the mobile object.
 A more careful description of these approaches will be given later on.

-Mobility raises several concerns, among them security [6, 14] (of both the mobile agent and the host sheltering it) and performance issues [4, 10].
-In [10] the complexity of using forwarding addresses is extensively studied whereas [4] addresses fault-tolerance properties in forwarder-based mechanisms.
+Mobility raises several concerns, among them security [5] (of both the mobile agent and the host sheltering it) and performance issues [4,7].
+In [7] the complexity of using forwarders is extensively studied whereas [4] addresses fault-tolerance properties in forwarder-based mechanisms.
 In this paper we will only focus on performance issues and, more specifically, on the cost of communication in presence of migration.
 To the best of our knowledge, this is the first time that such an analysis is performed.
-In [19] the authors only give intuitive criteria on how to select the proper location scheme under certain circumstances.
+In [11] the authors only give intuitive criteria on how to select the proper location scheme under certain circumstances.
 Our analysis can be used to select the best scheme based on its response time.
 It also allows us to compute the average number of forwarders, which is useful to study the fault-tolerance of forwarding schemes [4].

-In this work we develop Markovian models of the forwarders and of the location server as implemented in ProActive [24], a Java library that provides all the necessary primitives for code mobility.
+In this work we develop Markovian models of the forwarders and of the location server as implemented in ProActive [16], a Java library that provides all the necessary primitives for code mobility.
 Closed-form expressions for various performance measures are derived, including the time needed to reach an agent and the mean number of forwarders.
 These expressions are in turn used to evaluate the cost of location under various network conditions and for different applications.
 For the purpose of validation, we have developed for each mechanism both an event-driven simulator and a benchmark that uses ProActive.
-Simulations and experiments conducted on a LAN and on a MAN have validated both models and have shown that no scheme performs uniformly better than the other, thereby justifying the present research.
+Simulations and experiments conducted over a LAN and a MAN have validated both models and have shown that no scheme performs uniformly better than the other, thereby justifying the present research.

-The paper is organized as follows: preliminary definitions and notation are introduced in Section 2; the forwarding mechanism is presented and evaluated in Section 3 and the centralized server mechanism is investigated in Section 4.
+The paper is organized as follows: preliminary definitions are introduced in Section 2; the forwarding scheme is presented and evaluated in Section 3 and the centralized server scheme is investigated in Section 4.
 Simulated and experimental results are reported in Section 5 as well as a theoretical comparison between both approaches.
 Concluding remarks are given in Section 6.

-2 Definitions and Notation
+2 Definitions and notation